jackyan0320/p8105_final_project/api_pull.md

 ### Pulling data from API

-This pulls all data from New York state's API for organ donor proportions per county from 2008 to 2018
+This pulls all data from New York state’s API for organ donor proportions per county from 2008 to
+2018

 ``` r
 organ <- GET("https://health.data.ny.gov/resource/km5a-7zrs.csv?$limit=10000") %>%